A. Faculty Evaluation Policy

-1. The University Tenure and Promotion Committee will review the completed evaluation files for all third year, pre-tenure faculty.
-The comments of the committee will be summarized by the VPAA and included in form AA-6a prior to submission to the President.
+2. The University Tenure and Promotion Committee will review the completed evaluation files for all third year, pre-tenure faculty.
+The comments of the committee will be summarized by the Assistant VPAA and included in form AA-6a prior to submission to the VPAA.

-3. Pre-tenure faculty entering with 2 years granted toward tenure may request a one year delay of the special review
+5. Pre-tenure faculty entering with 2 years granted toward tenure will complete this special review during their second year at VCSU.

 3. Adjunct and Special Appointment Faculty

 Adjunct and Special Appointment faculty evaluations are based on the duties and responsibilities outlined in their contracts.
 In consultation with their respective Department Chairs/Dean, these faculty may choose to undergo the peer evaluation outlined above in Section 2 a-d or use the process outlined below:

 - Each year, adjunct and special appointment faculty members will complete form AA-29 and submit it to their Department Chair/Dean, along with the student evaluation for each course taught.